-1. Introduction 5
+Ι. Introduction 5

-2. Experts
+2. Experts 5

-2.1 Role of experts

-2.2 Appointment of experts, code of conduct and prevention of conflict of intere

-2.3 Personal data considerations
+2 2.3 Personal data considerations 7

-3. Assessment of applications
+٥. Assessment of applications 8 8

-3.1 Preparation for assessment

-3.2 Assessment

-4 3.3 Award criteria and scoring
+4. 3.3 Award criteria and scoring .11 .11

-4. General principles of qualitative assessment

-4.2 Proportionality
+5. 4.2 Proportionality .12 .12

-4.3 Quality, cost-efficiency, value for money of the activities

-5. Interpretation of award criteria

-Key Action 1: Mobility of individuals 15
+Key Action 1: Mobility of individuals

-Mobility project for Higher education students and staff supported by

-external policy funds 15
+external policy funds .15

 Short-term projects for mobility of learners and staff in vocational

-education and training (VET), school education, and adult education 17
+education and training (VET), school education, and adult education .18

-Mobility project for young people: Youth Exchanges 20
+Mobility project for young people: Youth Exchanges .21

-Mobility project for youth workers 24
+Mobility project for youth workers .27

-Youth participation activities 29
+Youth participation activities .33

-Mobility project for young people: DiscoverEU Inclusion Action 34
+Mobility project for young people: DiscoverEU Inclusion Action .39

-Mobility of staff in the field of sport 38
+Mobility of staff in the field of sport .43

-Key Action 2: Partnerships for Cooperation 41
+Key Action 2: Partnerships for Cooperation

-Cooperation Partnerships 41

-Small-scale Partnerships 53
+Small-scale Partnerships .58

-How to assess the cost-effectiveness of the project?
-59
+How to assess the cost-effectiveness of the project? .65

-6. Reference policy documents 61
+6. Reference policy documents .67

 Transversal policy priorities for education, training, youth and sport

 Policy priorities in school education

-Policy priorities in vocational education and training (VET) Policy priorities in higher education
+Policy priorities in higher education

 Policy priorities in adult education

-Policy priorities in the field of youth 69
+Policy priorities in the field of youth

-Policy priorities in the field of sport
+۸ ۸ Policy priorities in the field of sportnex I - Declaration on the prevention of conflicts of interest and disclosure

-nnex I - Declaration on the prevention of conflicts of interest and disclosure formation of 71
+frex 1 - Decidiation on the prevention of conflicts of interest and disclosure 70